-This wonderfully Spicy Chorizo and Shrimp, with Polenta, is a perfect meal for any time and especially cozy to dig in to in the cooler months.
-It’s a delicious meal that’s ready in 30 minutes, so perfect for busy weeknights, too!
+This wonderfully spicy Chorizo and Shrimp with Polenta, is a perfect meal for any time, that's ready in 30 minutes, so perfect for busy weeknights, too!

 Disclosure: I received a review copy of The Gourmet Kitchen from Jennifer at Savory Simple.
 I was so pleased to have been asked to review her new cookbook as I have been a fan of her blog for a long time!

 I am so pleased to be sharing a dish from Jennifer Farley's new cookbook The Gourmet Kitchen.
 You may know Jennifer from her blog Savory Simple, where she shares wonderful recipes with absolutely beautiful photos.
 And of course, her cookbook is very much an extension of all those great things.

 I absolutely loved the variety of recipes in this book.
 From drinks, to appetizers, to main courses and delicious desserts.
 There is something for everything from everyday eating to special recipes for entertaining.
 Jennifer and I clearly have very similar taste in food (maybe it's the name? :), because I plan to try just about everything in this book and I can't wait!

 It was so hard to pick a first recipe to cook and share with you here, but I decided on this Spicy Chorizo and Shrimp with Polenta.
 It's a great weeknight meal, as it's ready in just 30 minutes and it's packed with flavour!
 The shrimp and chorizo and quickly sauteed with garlic, paprika, coriander and cumin and spooned on top of creamy polenta.
 I LOVED this dish and it will be on repeat in my kitchen, for sure.